-(3) Is treated Medically Stationary pursuant to Section 5-306(d)(2) and administratively placed in Medically Stationary status by FPDR; or
+(3) is treated Medically Stationary pursuant to Section 5-306(d)(2) and administratively placed in a Medically Stationary status by FPDR; or

-(4) Has been determined by the Member’s Attending Physician to have permanent restrictions or a reasonable expectation of permanent restrictions as a consequence of a service-connected injury/illness or occupational disability, or a nonservice-connected injury/illness.
+(4) has been determined by the Member’s Attending Physician to have permanent restrictions or a reasonable expectation of permanent restrictions as a consequence of a service-connected injury/illness, occupational disability or a nonservice-connected injury/illness.

 (C) Components of a Vocational Assessment may include but not be limited to:

-(1) Relevant work history for at least the preceding five years;
+(1) relevant work history for at least the preceding five (5) years;

 (7) Consideration of the vocational impact of any permanent limitations which existed prior to the disability.